-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Hillside is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Hillside isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Hillside are a mix of both white- and blue-collar jobs.
 Overall, Hillside is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Hillside who work in office and administrative support (15.82%), sales jobs (7.68%), and management occupations (7.30%).
+There are especially a lot of people living in Hillside who work in office and administrative support (15.70%), management occupations (8.77%), and sales jobs (8.22%).

 One downside of living in Hillside, however, is that residents on average have to contend with a long commute, spending on average 31.08 minutes every day commuting to work.
 It is, however, a pedestrian-friendly town.
 Many of its neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.
 In addition, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.

 Although the majority of commuting trips in the town are by private automobile, Hillside is somewhat unusual for a town of its size for having a substantial number of people who use public transportation.
 For a lot of people, the bus helps to get to and from their jobs every morning, which benefits everyone in the Hillside area by reducing both traffic and air pollution.